 When User Experience Is the Only Experience

-The popularity and viability of ecommerce has substantially increased over the last few months.
-For businesses just now starting to take their operations online, that means greater competition.
+The popularity and viability of ecommerce has substantially increased over the last year.
+For businesses just now starting to take their operations online, there’s more competition than ever.
 Simply having an ecommerce storefront isn’t always enough.
-Customers have more options now than ever, and even a slight misstep in the shopping process can send them out of your website, possibly never to return.
+Even a slight misstep in the shopping process can send a user out of your website — possibly never to return.
 Take this time to fine-tune your ecommerce experience by optimizing items like:

 - Product hierarchy + organization